mitTransportAnalyst/Scenario-seed-data/README.md

     },
 ```

-## Why CoAXs frontend need the Geojson?
-In CoAXs, when we select a corridor and then make some changes (like headway/speed) on that corridor, you may want show something on the map to help the user to understand what you have changed.
-For example, in our livable street workshop, we zoom in to that corridor when we select it and make change of it.
-Of course, this is optional.
-You can do nothing when user make some changes.

-Different modification should have different geojson to show on the map:

-**Adjust speed/frequence/dwell time: Geojson for each corridor**

-**Remove stops: Geojson for the stops you removed**

-**Remove trips: Geojson for the trips you removed**

-**reroute: Geojson for the new route you added**

 ## How to make scenario seed modification data?
 For each corridor, we need a seperate scenario seed data.
-- For each corridor, we need to create a new scenario in scenario editor
+- For each corridor, we need to create a new scenario in [https://github.com/conveyal/analysis-ui](Scenario Editor)
-- put all the bus lines and all the changes you want to make under this scenario.
+- Put all the routes and all the changes you want to make under this scenario.
 - Push the download button, you will get a JSON file
-- Do it for each corridor
+- Repeat for each corridor

-## How to make Geojson file?
+## How to make GeoJSON file?
 For each corridor and each modification, we need a seperate Geojson file.
-- Create a shapefile include corridor or station points or new lines you want to show on the map
+- Create a shapefile including corridor or station points or new lines you want to show on the map
-- convert shapefile to Geojson file
+- convert shapefile to GeoJSON file
 You can use this repo to do conversion https://github.com/substack/shp2json

 ## Example